Tim Heidecker: Television

 Heidecker starred in a series of films for Absolut Vodka's website with Wareheim and Zach Galifianakis.
 In 2010, Heidecker and Wareheim directed a series of Old Spice commercials starring actor Terry Crews.
 Using characters and skits from Awesome Show, Heidecker and Wareheim (via their Abso Lutely Productions company) created an online-only show called "Tim and Eric Nite Live!," originally broadcast on the website SuperDeluxe.

 Since 2012, Heidecker has hosted a parodic web series and podcast called On Cinema, where he and special guest (Gregg Turkington) discuss films from past and present.
-In 2013 an On Cinema Film Guide app was released, featuring the voices of Heidecker and Turkington reviewing over 17,000 films.
+In 2013, an On Cinema Film Guide app was released, featuring the voices of Heidecker and Turkington reviewing over 17,000 films.
 Heidecker, Wareheim, Sarah Silverman, Michael Cera, and Reggie Watts announced on the podcast Comedy Bang!
 Bang! that they were starting a comedy YouTube channel called Jash.

 Since 2016, Heidecker has hosted the podcast and web series Office Hours Live along with Vic Berger and Doug Lussenhop.
 It features phone and video calls with fans, comedians, musicians, and political commentators.

 The duo's anthology horror series, Tim and Eric's Bedtime Stories, aired on Adult Swim from 2014 to 2017.
 A sitcom starring the duo, Beef House, premiered in March 2020.

-On October 23, 2020, Heidecker released his first stand-up comedy special, An Evening With Tim Heidecker, on YouTube.
-Filmed in the style of a typical standup special, Heidecker's special is a "parody" of the format in which he deliberately plays a hack stand-up comic.
+On October 23, 2020, Heidecker released his first stand-up comedy special, An Evening with Tim Heidecker, on YouTube.
+Filmed in the style of a typical standup special, Heidecker's special is a parody of the format in which he deliberately plays a hack stand-up comic.

 Music

-Heidecker played in various indie rock bands while in Philadelphia.
-He made an appearance in the 2008 Ben Folds and Regina Spektor music video entitled "You Don't Know Me".
+Heidecker played in various indie rock bands in Philadelphia.
+In 2008, he made an appearance in the Ben Folds and Regina Spektor music video, "You Don't Know Me".

-Although Davin Wood composed the music for Awesome Show, Heidecker would sometimes sing and write lyrics.
-Williams Street Records released both Awesome Record, Great Songs! and Uncle Muscles Presents Casey And His Brother in 2008, featuring music from the first two seasons.
-Wood previously composed the music for Tom Goes To The Mayor, and he and Heidecker form the duo Heidecker & Wood.
-Inspired by 1970s soft rock, they released their first album, Starting From Nowhere, on March 15, 2011.
+Davin Wood composed the music for Awesome Show, but Heidecker would sometimes sing and write lyrics.
+Williams Street Records released both Awesome Record, Great Songs! and Uncle Muscles Presents Casey and His Brother in 2008, featuring music from the first two seasons.
+Wood previously composed the music for Tom Goes to the Mayor, and he and Heidecker form the duo Heidecker & Wood.
+Inspired by 1970s soft rock, they released their first album, Starting from Nowhere, on March 15, 2011.
 The duo released a second album in the same style on November 12, 2013, Some Things Never Stay the Same.
 They cite the influence of Randy Newman, Warren Zevon, Harry Nilsson, and Boz Scaggs.

 In 2012, Heidecker contributed a parody campaign jingle for Herman Cain's presidential bid titled "Cain Train".
 This was the first of nine songs which would eventually become a full album, titled Cainthology: Songs in the Key of Cain.
-All of the proceeds from the album's sales go to benefit the Violence Intervention Program.
+Proceeds from the album's benefited the Violence Intervention Program.
 The number nine was chosen as the number of songs, and $9.99 the original price, in reference to Herman Cain's 9-9-9 financial plan.